 How to Make an Orange Julius

-You only need these five ingredients to make an Orange Julius:
+You only need these five ingredients to make a homemade Orange Julius:

 - Powdered Sugar